Vxiros/Eestec-Challenge-2019/README.md

 My team JBM won the local round in Athens and so we had the chance to participate to the final round in Munich.

-More information about this competition: [url=https://eestechchallenge.eestec.net/#/]EestecChallenge2019[/url]
+More information about this competition: <a title="EestecChallenge2019" href="https://eestechchallenge.eestec.net/#/">EestecChallenge2019</a>